Armistice of 11 November 1918: October 1918 telegrams and inter-Allied negotiations

-A much bigger obstacle, which contributed to the five-week delay in the signing of the Armistice and to the resulting social deterioration in Europe, was the fact that the French, British and Italian governments had no desire to accept the "Fourteen Points" and President Wilson's subsequent promises.
+Whilst the Germans sought negotiations along the lines of Wilson's 14 points, the French, British and Italian governments had no desire to accept them and President Wilson's subsequent unilateral promises.
 For example, they assumed that the de-militarization suggested by Wilson would be limited to the Central Powers.
 There were also contradictions with their post-War plans that did not include a consistent implementation of the ideal of national self-determination.
 As Czernin points out: